Shannon Boswell

 Work-Related Duties:

-1. WIOA Adult Education Program Specialist – monitor for grant reporting compliance, manage data for federal reporting, and provide technical assistance and training to grantees.
+1. Adult Education Program Specialist - provide technical assistance and resources to local adult community education (ACE) programs.

 2. HiSET Coordinator - monitor for standardized test administration compliance, manage high school equivalency data, and provide technical assistance to the public and training to HiSET Examiners.